 SQL Server Max Memory (TL;DR Version)

 The short story here?
 The default setting for SQL Server’s Max Memory isn’t great.
 It’s less harmful in SQL Server 2016 and higher, but still not great.
 You want to leave some memory behind for the OS and other apps (if you have installed other apps on your SQL Server’s server, which we don’t suggest!)
 How much?
 It depends on a few things – but I say at least 10% and usually not more than 20% – so if you take your total memory and take 10% or 20% off, that’s what you should choose.
 Then you should monitor and watch to see what else you are missing or if you should tweak the setting.
 If you have other services on the SQL Server server (you really shouldn’t, that’s an audit finding when we do a SQL Server health check), you may need to leave behind more.
 Especially if those other uses are memory hogs.

 You can change this via sp_configure.
 You can change it via the GUI.
 Changing SQL Server’s Max Server memory is an online option – you don’t need to restart SQL Server.
 Though when you do make the change, you can and likely will cause data or procs to leave their caches so things could be a slight bit slower for a short while after you run it.
 Nothing terrible most of the time but something to keep in mind.

-Read on for more background and more how and why.
+Read on for more background and more about how and why.
 Also, if this stuff feels new to you or answers a question you’ve long wanted to be answered, I suggest you check out our free SQL Server Health Checklist – it’s the top things we find when doing SQL Server Health Checks, that I’d love you to see and solve on your own instead.
-Most of the findings have blog posts in this straight up series explaining the how and why behind them also.
+Most of the findings have blog posts in this straight-up series explaining the how and why behind them also.
 Feel free to subscribe to the blog or our newsletter also for more tips.